favourchiemela/Cybersecurity-Internship/README.md

 ## Documents

-Cybercrime Psychology Analysis — A psychological breakdown of cybercrime behavior, patterns, and motivations.
+Cybercrime Psychology Analysis - A case-based analysis of real cybercrime incidents, looking at how they happened and the human behavior behind them.

-Demystifying the Mystery Behind Data Handling — An exploration of data handling practices, privacy, and security considerations.
+Demystifying the Mystery Behind Data Handling — A breakdown of chain of custody in digital investigations and the role hashing plays in preserving evidence integrity.

-Investigating AI — A research piece examining AI in the context of cybersecurity.
+Investigating AI — An examination of how investigators trace AI-related threats including data poisoning, model manipulation, and synthetic data abuse.

 Revised Network Traffic Analysis Report — A network traffic analysis report using Wireshark to identify patterns and anomalies.

 ## About Me